Skip to main content

 Current and Emerging Research on Evaluation

-Chair: Amanda Sutter, MA, MSW (she/her/hers) – University of Connecticut
+Chair: Amanda Sutter, MA, MSW, MA (she/her/hers) – University of Connecticut

 Location: Grand Ballroom 8